Beta Sextantis

 Beta Sextantis, Latinized from β Sextantis, is a variable star in the equatorial constellation of Sextans.
 With an apparent visual magnitude of 5.07, it is faintly visible to the naked eye on a dark night.
 According to the Bortle scale, it can be viewed from brighter lit suburban skies.
-The distance to this star, based upon an annual parallax shift of 8.96 mas, is around 364 light years.
+The distance to this star, based upon an annual parallax shift of 8.89 mas, is around 367 light years.

 This star served as a primary standard in the MK spectral classification system with a stellar classification of B6 V, indicating that it is a B-type main sequence star.
 However, Houk and Swift (1999) list a classification of B5 IV/V, suggesting it may be transitioning into a subgiant star.
+Stellar evolution models support this is a main sequence star.
 It has served as a uvby photometric standard, but is also categorized as an Alpha2 Canum Venaticorum variable with a suspected period of 15.4 days.
 This lengthy a period conflicts with a relatively high projected rotational velocity of 85 km/s, leaving the explanation for the variance unresolved.